 - Fridge Temperature: Is the temperature set too low or too high?
 A warmer setting can cause ice to defrost, causing a leak.

 - Prevent Overcrowding: Overcrowding your fridge can affect how the air can circulate throughout the unit, making the unit work harder to maintain its temperature.

 - Clean Refrigerator Condenser Coils: If you’ve never cleaned your refrigerator condenser coils, you will likely find them covered in dust and dirt.
 This causes problems as it prevents the refrigerant which runs through these coils from losing heat efficiently.
 This should typically be done every 6-8 months.

 Protective Plastic Sheets

-If you want to take extra precautions in protecting your carpeting from a potentially leaky refrigerator, you may want to consider laying down a protective sheet under the fridge in order to catch any unwanted residue from seeping into your carpet.
+Suppose you want to take extra precautions to protect your carpeting from a leaky refrigerator.
+You should lay a protective sheet under the fridge to catch any unwanted residue.

-We feel that a plastic sheet may be the best solution to this, as this will help to catch any leaky fluids, as well as provide a flat base for your fridge to sit on.
+A plastic sheet may be the best solution, as this will help catch any leaky fluids and provide a flat base for your fridge to sit on.

 So, can a mini fridge sit on the carpet?
 We wouldn’t advise it.
 However, if you cannot avoid doing so, we hope we’ve provided enough information to do so safely.